Running simulations using Pop2net

 Simulations on dynamic networks

 Up to now, we have had purely static networks that have not changed once they have been created.
 In pop2net, there are two ways to change the networks during the simulation.
-Firstly, agents can leave and join locations using the location methods remove_agent()
+Firstly, actors can leave and join locations using the location methods remove_actor()

 , for instance.
-If a complete move of the agent from one location to another is not necessary, the connection weights between the agent and the location can also simply be varied.
+If a complete move of the actor from one location to another is not necessary, the connection weights between the actor and the location can also simply be varied.
 In the following, we will have a

 look at this method to create dynamic networks.